abhiTronix/vidgear/docs/gears/netgear_async/params.md

 ### **`stream_mode`**

-This parameter controls the Stream Mode, .i.e if enabled(`stream_mode=True`), the CamGear API will interpret the given `source` input as YouTube URL address.
+This parameter controls the Stream Mode, i.e. if enabled(`stream_mode=True`), the CamGear/FFGear API will interpret the given `source` input as a streaming service URL.

 !!! bug "Due to a [**FFmpeg bug**](https://github.com/abhiTronix/vidgear/issues/133#issuecomment-638263225) that causes video to freeze frequently in OpenCV, It is advised to always use [GStreamer backend](#backend) for any livestream videos.
 Checkout [this FAQ](../../../help/camgear_faqs/#how-to-compile-opencv-with-gstreamer-support) for compiling OpenCV with GStreamer support."